-I was planning on going to the beach today, but then it started to rain.
+I wanted to go to the beach today, but then it started to rain.

 Today with parts of the day

-You can use oggi together with pomeriggio, afternoon, to say this afternoon, literally translated as “today afternoon”.
+You can use oggi together with pomeriggio, afternoon, to say this afternoon, which literally as “today afternoon”.

 You can also say questo pomeriggio, literally “this afternoon”.